The activities are as follows:

 - Grading Rubric

 Mountain chickadees are small birds that live in the mountains of western North America.
 These birds do not migrate to warmer locations like many other bird species; they remain in the same location all year long.
 To deal with living in a harsh environment during the winter, mountain chickadees store large amounts of food throughout the forest during the summer and fall.
-They eat this food in the winter when very little food is available.
+They eat this food in the winter when very little fresh food is available.
 There are some populations of the species that live near the tops of mountains, and some that live at lower elevations.
 Birds at higher elevations experience harsher winter conditions (lower temperature, more snow) compared to birds living at lower elevations.
 This means that birds higher in the mountains depend more on their stored food to survive winter.

 Carrie studies mountain chickadees in California.
 Based on previous research that was done in the lab she works in, she learned these birds have excellent spatial memory, or the ability to recall locations or navigate back to a particular place.
 This type of memory makes it easier for the mountain chickadees to find the food they stored.
-Carrie’s lab colleagues previously found that populations of birds from high elevations have much better spatial memory compared to low elevation birds.
-Mountain chickadees also display aggressive behaviors, and fight to defend resources including territories, food, or mates.
-Previous work Carrie and her lab mate conducted found that male birds from low elevations are socially dominant over male birds from high elevations, meaning they are more likely to win in a fight over resources.
-Taken together, these studies suggest that birds from high elevations would likely do poorly at low elevations due to their lower dominance status, but low elevation birds would likely do poorly at high elevations with harsher winter conditions due to their inferior memory for finding stored food items.
+Carrie’s lab colleagues previously found that populations of birds from high elevations have much better spatial memory compared to low-elevation birds.
+Mountain chickadees also display aggressive behaviors and fight to defend resources including territories, food, or mates.
+Previous work that Carrie and her lab mate conducted found that male birds from low elevations are socially dominant over male birds from high elevations, meaning they are more likely to win in a fight over resources.
+Taken together, these studies suggest that birds from high elevations would likely do poorly at low elevations due to their lower dominance status, but low-elevation birds would likely do poorly at high elevations with harsher winter conditions due to their inferior memory for finding stored food items.
 These populations of birds are likely locally adapted – individuals from either population would likely be more successful in their own environments compared to the other.

 Watch a video of one of the experimental trials: